Study Focuses on Arthritis Drugs

 competitor's product.

-About 43 million patients suffer from the type of arthritis Celebrex and
+suffer from the type of arthritis Celebrex and

-Vioxx are designed to treat; of that total, about 42 percent suffer from
+Vioxx are designed to treat; of that total, about 42 percent suffer

 high blood pressure, according to Peapack, N.J. based Pharmacia.
-The drugs
+The

 target the most common from of arthritis known as osteoarthritis, which